Buying Back Military Time

 Judy Beard, Director

-(This article was first published in the November/December 2010 issue of The American Postal Worker magazine.)
+(This article appeared in the November/December 2010 issue of The American Postal Worker magazine.)

 Far too many postal employees who have served in the military wait until immediately before retirement to buy back their service time, without realizing how long the process can take.